XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 Can be deployed on CDNs that do not support WebSocket, but there is still one requirement:

 **The CDN must support HTTP chunked transfer encoding in a streaming fashion**, no response buffering.
-The transport will send the `X-Accel-Buffering: no` response header, but only some CDNs respect this.
+The transport will send the `X-Accel-Buffering: no` and `Content-Type: text/event-stream` response headers, but only some CDNs respect this.
 If the connection hangs, most likely this part does not work.

 This transport serves the same purpose as Meek (support non-WS CDN).
 It has the above streaming requirement to the CDN so that download can be much faster than